 Smith explains some fundamental features of Immanuel Kant’s moral and political theory.

-Since several of my previous essays have been linked to Rand’s moral condemnation of Immanuel Kant (1724-1802), especially her infamous remark that Kant was “the most evil man in mankind’s history” (The Objectivist, Sept.
+Since several of my previous essays have been linked to Rand’s moral condemnation of Immanuel Kant (1724–1802), especially her infamous remark that Kant was “the most evil man in mankind’s history” (The Objectivist, Sept.
 1971), I thought I would write a conciliatory essay or two about the moral and political theory of this villainous character whose evil supposedly exceeded that of the most murderous dictators in history.
-(The source of direct quotations from Kant are indicated by initials.
+(The source of direct quotations from Kant is indicated by initials.
 See the conclusion of this essay for bibliographic details.)

 My intention is not to defend Kant’s moral theory (I have serious disagreements) but to summarize some of its important features in a sympathetic manner.
 By this I mean that even though I reject a deontological (duty‐centered) approach to ethics, I find Kant’s moral theory at once fascinating and highly suggestive, containing ideas that can be modified and then incorporated into a teleological (goal‐directed) approach to ethics.